 Examples of cannabis extracts include: kief, dry sift, hash, butane hash oil, rosin and more.

 Cannabis extraction is a process that involves the use of potentially dangerous solvents including: alcohol, butane and propane, or dangerously pressurized CO2, in order to separate the desired cannabinoids from the plant matter.

 What is Cannabis Distillation?

-The cannabis distillation process is known to create extremely potent extracts, creating A THC percentage somewhere between 90 and 99 percent.
-The extracts mentioned above, such as BHO, clock in between 60 and 80 percent, while just consuming bud the old fashioned way will yield you only 15 to 20 percent.
+The cannabis distillation process is known to create extremely potent extracts, creating a THC percentage somewhere between 90 and 99 percent.
+The extracts mentioned above, such as butane hash oil (BHO), clock in between 60 and 80 percent, while just consuming bud the old fashioned way will yield you only 15 to 20 percent.

 Why Use a Vacuum Pump?

 Once the chemicals have had a chance to do their thing removing the “good stuff” from extraneous they need to be evaporated off to leave only the extracted material behind.
 Because we’re not talking about water evaporation, the temperatures required are quite high, and the overall time that it can take is intense.

 Here’s where science comes to the rescue for anyone hoping to create their own extracts in volumes larger than a few grams at a time: cannabinoids in a vacuum evaporate more quickly and at a lower temperature.
 A vacuum pump and an airtight container can save a lot of time and headache, while reducing the chance of costly mistakes.

 Want to learn more about vacuum pumps?
 Check out this Vacuum Pump Buyers' Guide.

 What Kind of Vacuum Pump Do I Need for Cannabis Distillation?